Zehra/BZFObservatory/README.md

 # BZFObservatory
 > The observatory for watching the many worlds and those within them.

 **In a nutshell:** *BZFObservatory is a CLI app which uses (BZFlag) stats sites API's.
-It's more efficient in network and memory usage.*
+It's more efficient in network and memory usage compare to a browser tab.*

 BZFObservatory is a utility which performs a query at intervals for data on which servers have players.
 It then displays the data in a nice format for easy viewing.
 The biggest feature is a where it highlights favorite server(s) and friend(s).
 This displays data in the order of friends and favorites, friends, favorites and finally other active servers/players.